AscendingPassage.com HOME PAGE.

-El Lessiya is a small temple cut into the rock at the time of Tuthmosis III, in honor of the local Nubian falcon god Dedwen (Dedoun), considered by the Egyptians to be a form of Horus.
+Ellesyia (El Lessiya, Ellesija) is a small temple cut into the rock at the time of Tuthmosis III (Eighteenth Dynasty, ruled 1479-1425 BC), in honor of the local Nubian falcon god Dedwen (Dedoun), considered by the Egyptians to be a form of Horus.
 Dedwen is provider of incense, among other atributes.

 The temple of El Lessiya was flooded by the first Aswan Dam, built in 1902.
-All the colors were lost and many of the wall reliefs were damaged.
-In the 1960's, as part of the international rescue of Nubian monuments, El Lessiya was cut from the rock and re-assembled in the Egyptian Museum of Turin Italy, a gift in recognition of the assistance furnished by the Italians in the rescue of Nubian monuments.
+All the colors were lost and the wall reliefs were severely damaged.
+In the 1960's, as part of the international rescue of Nubian monuments, El Lessiya was cut from the rock and re-assembled in the Egyptian Museum of Turin, Italy (Museo Egizio), a gift from the people of Egypt.

 Art from el Lessiya Temple